jonisavo/space-invaders-vs/README.md

 ## Set up

 1. Clone the repository
-2. Open the project in Unity 2019.4.26+
+2. Open the project in Unity 2019.4.29+
-3. Import PUN 2 and run the PUN Wizard
+3. Import PUN 2 (version 2.34.1 is recommended)
+4. Run the PUN wizard
-4. Import TextMeshPro and run the "Import TMP Essential Resources" wizard
+5. Run TextMeshPro's "Import TMP Essential Resources" wizard
-5. Restart Unity
+6. Restart Unity
-6. You should be good to go!
+7. You should be good to go!